symphonists/symql/README.markdown

 * select 'system:count' not yet implemented, still looks for 'count'
 * serialising XMLElement into an array doesn't produce a very clean array
+* RETURN_FIELDS does and should not return "Fields".
+It returns ENTRIES!
+Incorrectly named, needs reworking.